Four-star WR JaMarr Chase thinks commitment being bumped from NFL Network was a sign to think things through

 Sometimes fate twists life’s intentions in a way that can become more meaningful.
 One of the nation’s top wide receivers is convinced the delay of his planned college commitment was exactly such a situation.

 On July 3, JaMarr Chase, a four-star wide receiver from Archbishop Rummel (La.)
 School, was scheduled to announce his college destination live from The Opening on NFL Network.
 Instead, his commitment ceremony was bumped by an extended commitment segment with Jackson North Side (Tenn.)
-High defensive lineman Greg Emerson (who committed to in-state Tennessee.
+High defensive lineman Greg Emerson (who committed to in-state Tennessee).

 Rather than push ahead with his commitment without the national media attention, Chase decided to hold back.
 Now he and his family seem think that being bumped from NFL Network coverage may have been a blessing in disguise.